-Finally, I understood that the majority of the info out there is half-dirty.
+Once I started this journey, I was immediately trapped in the net of the industry like a complete tool.
+Eventually, I understood that the majority of the info out there is half-dirty.
 There are some good ideas, but about 50% of the stuff is crooked for various reasons.
-Therefore, I came up with the following list of five questions to ask yourself before following the advice of a fitness expert/muscle guru.
+That’s how I came up with the following list of five questions to ask before following the advice of a fitness expert/muscle guru.

-using extremely unflattering before pictures but sharp and crisp after photos;
+combining extremely unflattering before pictures with sharp and crisp after photos

-using professional athletes or bodybuilders to advertise a product designed for the average population; This creates unreal amount of false hope and high expectations that can never be fulfilled.
+relying on professional athletes or bodybuilders to advertise a product designed for the average population (This creates an unreal amount of false hope and high expectations that can never be fulfilled.)

-supporting the false idea that a “secret” product or training program can create an otherworldly physique;
+supporting the false idea that a “secret” product or a training program can create an otherworldly physique

-I remember when Mark Rippetoe first posted that popular after photo presenting Zack Evetts’ transformation, which was supposed to be the ultimate example how people gain insane amount of weight thanks to squats and milk.
+I remember when Mark Rippetoe first posted the popular after photo presenting Zack Evetts’ transformation which was supposed to showcase the effectiveness of squats and milk.
 The truth is that the boy got fat and that’s it.
-Many refused to call it as it was, but that was the case.
+Many refused to call it as it was, and yet it was true.
 This was a huge hit on the squat and eat big to get big propaganda.

-Think for a second, if the squat formula was working so well, why aren’t there more real world examples of people who have gained amazing amount of weight?
+If the squat formula was working so well, why aren’t there more real world examples of people who have gained an amazing amount of muscular weight thanks to the system?
 Most of the time the end results show one thing – bulking victims who can’t distinguish fat from muscle.

 Voltaire: “To learn who rules over you, simply find out who you are not allowed to criticize.”